What happens when you’re not really worried about choosing the perfect words to express yourself anymore?

 Intonation even varies within a language; Americans can hear an Australian and think they are more relaxed and laid-back, or hear standard British English and think the person is bored.

-These perceptions come from our personal experiences shaped by our native language and even the regional accent we have.
+These perceptions come from our personal experiences shaped by our native language and even the regional accent we speak with.

 Because we often don’t think about intonation in our first language, it’s easy to forget how important intonation can be in communicating our feelings, inviting a conversation, and demonstrating authority in the workplace.